 • Low flow showerheads (all staterooms and crew cabins) that have reduced water usage for bathing by 50%.

 • Water restrictors on faucets (all staterooms and crew cabins).

-• Eco-friendly Natura water filtration system (in specialty restaurants on Crystal Symphony), to replace outside bottled water with sparkling and flat drinking water that is created, filtered, and bottled on-board (currently investigating expansion of this program).
+• Eco-friendly Natura water filtration system replaced bottled water with sparkling and flat drinking water that is created, filtered and bottled on board, available in all food and

 • A water saving video has been produced that is used for training of crew members on more efficient use of water onboard in order to raise awareness of water consumption and reduce the amount used.